MIKE BEGG

 Days 61-90: Build what wasn't there.

 This is where you start layering in your operational advantages.
 If the business didn't have a structured launch process for new SKUs, build it.
 If the previous owner wasn't using AI for listing optimization or review analysis, implement it.
+A fresh Amazon account audit early in this window is the fastest way to surface the PPC waste and listing gaps the previous owner left behind.
 If they had no TikTok Shop presence and the category is creator-compatible, explore it.

 The goal in the first 90 days is 20-40% revenue growth in year one.
 That's achievable for most acquisitions with solid fundamentals.
 Not by doing something dramatic, but by fixing the basics faster than the previous owner did and layering one new channel or capability on top of what's already working.